Anti-transgender movement in the United Kingdom: Opposition to gender-affirming care for young people

-Media coverage
+Media involvement

-In 2018, The Guardian published an editorial arguing that there are collisions between trans rights and women's rights, followed two weeks later by a rebuttal by Guardian US journalists who said the editorial promoted transphobic viewpoints.
+Since the late 2010s, British media outlets across the political spectrum have published articles that frame transgender rights as directly conflicting with the rights of women and children.
+One such article is an editorial published in The Guardian in 2018, arguing that there are collisions between trans rights and women's rights, followed two weeks later by a rebuttal by Guardian US journalists who said the editorial promoted transphobic viewpoints.

 According to criminology and queer theory professor Sarah Lamble of Birkbeck College, gender-critical campaigners across the political spectrum describe transgender rights as directly conflicting with the safety of women and children, and these views have been "amplified by news and social media".
 Sandra Duffy, lecturer in law at the University of Bristol, described these developments as a moral panic similar to the one leading to the enactment of Section 28 in 1988.
 According to political economist Lisa Tilley of the University of London, the British media created an environment where "male violence is also displaced from the real culprits onto vulnerable transgender people, who are demonized collectively as abusers, rather than more accurately represented as victims and survivors of abuse".

 Transgender activist Christine Burns said that The Times and The Sunday Times newspapers published six trans-related articles in 2016, over 150 in 2017, and similarly high numbers in subsequent years, portraying trans people as dangerous and censorious.
 Other media outlets, including The Guardian and the BBC, also contributed to this trend.
 In December 2020, the Independent Press Standards Organisation reported a 414% increase in the average number of UK media stories about trans rights, rising from 34 per month in May 2014 to 176 per month in May 2019, with an additional rise to 224 stories per month in the year prior to the report.
 According to the report, language had become more "respectful" over this period, although coverage of debate on Gender Recognition Act reform had become "heated" and "strident".

 A 2019 study by Paul Baker, a professor at Lancaster University, found that over 6,000 articles were written in the UK press about trans people from 2018 to 2019, with many being written "in order to be critical of trans people" and cast "trans people as unreasonable and aggressive".

 Trans activists have accused the British media of "stoking anti-trans sentiments".
 A prominent example was a 2021 BBC article titled "We're being pressured into sex by some trans women", which cited a social media poll from an anti-trans activist group to claim that cisgender lesbians were being coerced into sexual activity with transgender women under threat of being labeled transphobic.
 The article included statements from the LGB Alliance and an individual who, shortly after the article's publication, called for the execution of all trans women.
 No statements from trans individuals were included in the article.